 - a.
 All students and staff are required to wear a face covering that covers their nose and mouth while inside the building, with the following exceptions: - i.
 While eating breakfast and lunch. - ii.
 Teachers will schedule regular "face mask breaks".
-When they do so, students and staff will remain 6 feet apart from one another. - iii.
+When they do so, students and staff will remain 6 feet apart from one another.

+- iii.
 When adults are in their own office or classroom, by themselves. - b.
-Face coverings should be constructed of at least two layers of fabric, not contain a ventilator or other holes, and must otherwise comply with school appropriate dress code. - c.
-Masks/face coverings should be provided by the student/family, but extra masks will be made available by the school for students who need them.
-Cloth masks should be washed daily. - d.
-Any student who refuses to comply with the face covering requirement will not be allowed to attend school due to the safety hazard that poses to other students and staff. - e.
+Students who are able to social distance at least 6 feet outdoors do not need to wear face coverings. - c.
+Face shields may be an option for those students with medical, behavioral, or other challenges who are unable to wear face coverings.
+Exceptions will be made for those for whom it is not possible due to medical conditions, disability impact, or health or safety factors. - d.
+Face shields may be an option for staff who cannot wear a face covering due to medical or other health reasons. - e.
+Face shields worn in place of a face covering must extend below the chin and back to the ears. - f.
+Masks/face coverings and face shields if applicable should be provided by the student/family, but extra masks will be made available by the school for students who need them.
+Cloth masks should be washed daily. - g.
+Any student who refuses to comply with the face covering requirement will not be allowed to attend school due to the safety hazard that poses to other students and staff. - h.
 Additional safety precautions are required for school nurses and/or any staff supporting students in close proximity, when distance is not possible, when students require physical assistance, or when a nurse is tending to a sick person.
 These precautions will at a minimum include eye protection (e.g., face shield or goggles) and a mask/face covering.